jdwije/jst/README.md

   loading your schema set.
 - Object literal helper functions for deep traversal and manipulation of object literals.
-- The resolve function, which takes a schema along with any extensions to it and _resolves_ these to a single logical schema.
+- A performant schema de-referencing function with full json pointer support and a flexible schema resolution mechanism.

 For a full list of available methods and exports, including more detailed documentation see: https://doc.esdoc.org/github.com/jdwije/jst/.